AUCT-us/AUCT-us.github.io/src/nested/sub-chapter_A.6.md

 # Step 6: Outline MVP Requirements

-This sixth step builds upon our understanding of the core value proposition, market landscape, technology choices, whole-person personas, and human-centered features to [outline the essential requirements for a Minimum Viable Product that embodies our values while providing immediate utility for the next 94 steps in this 100-step roadmap](#step-6-outline-the-mvp-requirements-with-focus-on-git-based-project-collaboration).
-As we continue through the first Phase of our seven Phases, we are creating a foundation that will inevitably evolve as we learn through implementation.
+This sixth step builds upon our understanding of core value proposition, market landscape, technology choices, whole-person personas, and meaningful features to [create MVP requirements that form the foundation for neuroplastic development across the next 94 steps in this 100-step roadmap](#mvp-as-neuroplastic-development-catalyst).
+As we continue through the first Phase of our seven Phases, we recognize that our initial product scope must be designed not just for user value but as a catalyst for polymathic growth.

 ***Plans necessarily must be changed*** and if not, *fixed plans means our development work has taught us nothing.*

-This approach to MVP requirements ensures we build a foundation that embodies our values while providing immediate practical utility.
-By focusing on human connection, meaningful collaboration, and ethical technology use, our initial offering will establish the right trajectory for future evolution while delivering genuine value from the start.
+This approach to MVP requirements transcends conventional feature prioritization to become a comprehensive neuroplastic development catalyst—not merely defining what to build first but creating the initial conditions for high-agency learning and cross-domain skill acquisition.
+By consciously designing our MVP to support both immediate value delivery and accelerated cognitive development, we establish the foundation for transforming both users and developers from spectators to creators.
 ## Phase 1: Conceptualization and Planning.
 - [Step 1: Define Core Value Proposition](./sub-chapter_A.1.md)
 - [Step 2: Conduct Market Research](./sub-chapter_A.2.md)